ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 Preexisting files may have used multiple values in the same `TagString` but given there is no defined delimiters they cannot be easily split into multiple elements.

-Due to the various nature of tag sources it may also not always possible to know programmatically whether a value is a list that must be split or not.
+Due to the varied nature of tag sources it may also not always possible to know programmatically whether a value is a list that must be split or not.

 #### Date Tags Formatting